mahonv/CryptoTradingAPI/README.md

 ## Instruction

-Generate a coin marketcap API key and override it in the appsettings.json
+Generate a CoinMarketCap API key and override it in the appsettings.json